workupdate/priwork/README.md

 ### 🎓 Master of Business Administration — Finance
 **MIT, University of Pune | A Grade | 2016–2018**
-- Thesis: *“Stock Market Research through Technical Analysis”*
+- Thesis: *“Study of Equity Research and Technical Analysis for Investment Decisions”*

 ### 🎓 Bachelor of Business Administration — Business
 **Center Point College, Nagpur | A Grade | 2012–2015**